How To Train Your Dragon Birthday Party: Make your own shield, train your dragon stations, sensory table, and dragon training survival loot bags!

-There was also a game to catch the dragons with a small net.
-The dragon toys were hidden in the rocks, and there was a small net to use for catching.
+Next there was also a game to catch the dragons with a small net.
+The dragon toys hide in the rocks.
+There was a small net to use for catching.

 Dragon Flying Practise

 The favourite activity might have been the flying practice.
 Heather found a flying Toothless toy, and set up a ring of fire for flying practise.
-A hoola-hoop with streamers attached was used to create the ring of fire for the kids to fly the dragons through.
+A hoola-hoop with streamers attached created the ring of fire for the kids to fly the dragons through.

 Heather converted her old farm water table, using moss, sand, rocks, shredded paper, blue glass pebbles, and some dragon toys.